M1 helmet: Shell

 The helmet discs were drawn to a depth of seven inches to create the rough helmet shape, or "shell," and the edges were trimmed.
 The edge of the shell has a crimped metal rim running around it, which provides a smooth edge.
 This is usually known as the "rim".
 The rim has a seam where the ends of the strip meet.
 On the earliest shells the seam met at the front.
 This was moved to the back of the rim in November 1944 At this time, the rim also went from being made of stainless steel to manganese steel.
 On each side of the shell, there are stainless steel loops for the chinstrap.
-Early World War II production shells had fixed, rectangular loops, and mid-war to 1960s helmets feature movable rectangular loops.
-This feature was adopted in 1943 to address the problem that when earlier helmets were dropped, the fixed loops were more susceptible to breaking off.
+Early-war production shells had fixed rectangular loops, and mid-war to 1960s helmets feature movable rectangular loops; this feature was adopted in 1943 to address the problem that when earlier helmets were dropped, the fixed loops were more susceptible to breaking off.
 Early shells for paratrooper helmets feature fixed, D-shaped loops.
-The shells were then painted with flat olive drab paint, with the paint on the outside of the shell sprinkled with either finely ground cork (World War II era) or silica sand (postwar).
+The shells were then painted with flat Olive Drab shade 319 (1941–1966) or Munsell Y10 green paint (1966 onward), with the paint on the outside of the shell sprinkled with either finely ground cork (World War II era) or silica sand (postwar).

 World War II-production helmets feature sewn-on cotton web olive drab shade 3 chinstraps, replaced gradually throughout 1943 and 1944 with olive drab shade 7 chinstraps.
 1950s and later production chinstraps are made of olive drab webbing attached to the loops with removable metal clips.
 Nylon chinstraps were introduced in the U.S. military in 1975.
 These straps featured a two-piece web chin cup and were fastened by a metal snap rather than buckle.

-Uses

 Many soldiers wore the webbing chinstraps unfastened or looped around the back of the helmet and clipped together.
 This practice arose for two reasons: First, because hand-to-hand combat was anticipated, and an enemy could be expected to attack from behind, reach over the helmet, grab its visor, and pull.
 If the chinstrap were worn, the head would be snapped back, causing the victim to lose balance, and leave the throat and stomach exposed to a knife thrust.
 Secondly, many men incorrectly believed that a nearby exploding bomb or artillery shell could cause the chinstrap to break their neck when the helmet was caught in its concussive force, although a replacement buckle, the T1 pressure-release buckle, was manufactured that allowed the chinstrap to release automatically should this occur.
 In place of the chinstrap, the nape strap inside the liner was counted on to provide sufficient contact to keep the helmet from easily falling off the wearer's head.

-The design of the bowl-like shell led to some novel uses: When separated from the liner, the shell could be used as an entrenching tool, a hammer, washbasin, bucket, bowl, and as a seat.
+The design of the bowl-like shell led to some novel uses: When separated from the liner, the shell could be used as an entrenching tool, hammer, washbasin, bucket, bowl, or seat.
 The shell was also used as a cooking pot, but the practice was discouraged as it would make the metal alloy brittle.